 The Digital Library Steering Committee (hereinafter referred to as the Steering Committee) is established to oversee WPLC’s Digital Library program.

 The Steering Committee shall consist of one or more representatives from each Partner.
+Representatives are chosen by the Partner through a method of the Partner’s choosing and will represent the Partner for a term length determined by the Partner.
+Partners may send additional representatives to participate in the deliberations of the Steering Committee, but only appointed Steering Committee representatives shall vote.

-The number of representatives from each Partner shall be determined by the aggregate annual investment in the Digital Library made by each Partner and its Members.
-Annually, the WPLC Board shall determine the amount, or portion thereof, invested in the Digital Library that shall entitle a Partner to have one representative on the Steering Committee.
+The number of representatives from each Partner shall be determined by the aggregate annual investment in the Digital Library Buying Pool made by each Partner and its Members.
+Annually, the WPLC Board shall determine the percentage of the aggregate investment in the Digital Library Buying Pool that shall entitle a Partner to have one representative on the Steering Committee.
+The Steering Committee shall not include more than 25 representatives.

+The Steering Committee shall meet not less than quarterly, at a time and place to be set by the Steering Committee, and noticed to the Committee representatives not less than two weeks before the date of the meeting.
+Any three or more Committee members can call for a special meeting of the Steering Committee at any time, upon at least two weeks’ notice.

+Meetings shall be run in accordance with the most recent edition of “Robert’s Rules of Order.”

+A quorum of the Steering Committee shall consist of a simple majority of the Steering Committee representatives.

-The Steering Committee shall select a Chair from among its members.
+The Steering Committee shall select a Chair from among its members at the last meeting of the calendar year and who shall serve a one-year term of the following calendar year.

-The Steering Committee shall make policy and budget recommendations to the WPLC Board for formal approval.
+The Steering Committee shall make policy and budget recommendations for the Digital Library Buying Pool and the Digital Library to the WPLC Board for formal approval.
 The Steering Committee shall make all decisions relating to the day‐to‐day operation of the Digital Library.

 The Steering Committee shall establish and oversee a Selection Committee to select materials for inclusion in the Digital Library, and the Selection Committee shall report to the Steering Committee.

-The Steering Committee shall be empowered to establish, specify composition, and specify duties for any special committees or task forces necessary for the continuing operation of the Digital Library.
-The Steering Committee shall be empowered to dissolve any special committee or task force that it no longer deems necessary for the continuing operation of the Digital Library.
+The Steering Committee shall be empowered to establish, specify composition, and specify duties for any special committees or workgroups necessary for the continuing operation of the Digital Library.
+The Steering Committee shall be empowered to dissolve any special committee or workgroup that it no longer deems necessary for the continuing operation of the Digital Library.

-The WPLC Board shall select from among its members an official representative to the Steering Committee The WPLC Board representative shall be a full voting member of the Steering Committee.
+The WPLC Board shall select from among its members an official representative to the Steering Committee at the last meeting of the calendar year and who shall serve a one-year term of the following calendar year.
+The WPLC Board representative shall be a full voting member of the Steering Committee.

 Article 7 – General Operating Principles

-The WPLC board makes decisions regarding the assessment of fees, expenditure of funds, and in determining eligibility for participation in the Consortium Shared Services and for such other projects as the Consortium may from time to time undertake.
-It is expected that each partner will include its assessment in its budget and have the assessment approved by its governing board.
+The WPLC Board makes decisions regarding the assessment of fees, expenditure of funds, and in determining eligibility for participation in Consortium projects and services.
+It is expected that each Partner will include its assessment in its budget and have the assessment approved by its governing board.

-All Consortium Partners will have access to all shared electronic services purchased by the Consortium unless otherwise restricted by the vendor.
-The Consortium agrees that access will only be made available to the Consortium Partners participating in the shared electronic service..
+All Partners may choose to participate in any project or service undertaken by the Consortium, with the exception of pilot projects that may require a smaller scope of participation.
+Members may be eligible to participate in a project or service without the participation of their Partner system at the discretion of the WPLC Board.

-All Consortium Partners that choose to offer remote (i.e., outside the library) access to these materials must make such access available in accordance with methodologies determined by the WPLC Board.
+All Consortium Partners that choose to offer remote (i.e., outside the library) to any WPLC project or service must make such access available in accordance with methodologies determined by the WPLC Board.